3201 - Controlled Substance Abuse Testing and Treatment Program

 Introduction

-Pursuant to Executive Order D-58-86 and Government Code (GC) sections 18502, 19261, 19815.4, 19820, CalHR and the State Personnel Board (SPB) has established the California Code of Regulation (C.C.R.), sections 213.0-213.6 and 599.960-599.966 outlining the CSATT Program requirements to achieve a drug-free workplace, while protecting the privacy of state employees.
-No state employee who is on duty or on standby for duty shall:
+Pursuant to Executive Order D-58-86, Government Code sections 18502, 19261, 19815.4, 19820, and the California Code of Regulations (C.C.R.) sections 213.0-213.6 and 599.960-599.966 state agencies are responsible for maintaining a drug free workplace.
+No state employee on duty, or on standby for duty, shall:

-1. Use, possess, or be under the influence of illegal or unauthorized drugs, alcohol, or other mind-altering substances.
+1. Use, possess, or be under the influence of illegal or unauthorized drugs, or other mind-altering substances.

 Statement